 Facebook – Currently, Facebook only offers businesses set up on Locations three options for how Facebook posts are cascaded down from a company’s main page to their individual location pages.
 These posts can either appear on all local pages, only local pages that do not already post their own content (default option) or no local pages at all.

 Reshift’s Social Brand Amplifier – The SBA allows users to group their local Facebook pages together, and to create as many groups as desired.
 They can then cascade their Facebook posts to any or all of the groups they select.
 These groups can be determined by region, language, closest football team — whatever differentiation the user chooses.
-For example, if you have a brand with locations across the United States but your promotions are state-specific, you could cascade one post to all of your Facebook pages for stores in California that speaks to the California offer, and a completely different post to all of your Facebook pages for stores in New York that speaks to the NY offer.
+For example, if you have a brand with locations across the United States but your promotions are state-specific, you could cascade one post to all of your Facebook pages for stores in California that speaks to the California offer, and a completely different post to all of your Facebook pages for stores in New York that speaks to the NY offers.
 Additionally, you can choose not to have your cascaded posts show up on your national page at all.

 Facebook – On Facebook, the default option is to show main page posts only on local pages that do not have their own posts.
 Automatic publishing to a local page will stop as soon as you publish a post on that specific local page, and the automatically generated posts you previously cascaded will disappear from that local page altogether.

 Reshift’s Social Brand Amplifier – We believe that the best local Facebook pages have a mix of local content sprinkled with national promotions and posts.
 Therefore, we encourage local admins to post on their own Facebook pages.
 Cascading content from the main page in no way interferes with local admin activity.
-The SBA also allows admins of the main page to monitor the content the local admins are posting and ensure it is on brand.
+The SBA also allows admins of the main page to monitor the content the local admins are posting and ensure it is on-brand.

 Covers and Profile Photos: